learn-co-curriculum/dsc-website-ab-testing-lab/README.md

 Does this result roughly match that of the previous statistical test?

 > Comment: Yes, while the p-value is slightly lower, both would lead to confident rejection of the null hypothesis.
-The experimental page appears to be the more effective design.
+The experimental page appears to be a more effective design.

 ## Summary

 In this lab, you continued to get more practice designing and conducting AB tests.
-This requried additional work preprocessing and formulating the initial problem in a suitable manner.
-Additionally, you also saw how to verify results, strengthening your knowledge of binomial variables, and reviewing initial statistical concepts of the central limit theorem, standard deviation, z-scores and their accompanying p-values.
+This required additional work preprocessing and formulating the initial problem in a suitable manner.
+Additionally, you also saw how to verify results, strengthening your knowledge of binomial variables, and reviewing initial statistical concepts of the central limit theorem, standard deviation, z-scores, and their accompanying p-values.